xxfoundation/elixxir-xxdk-Examples/restSingleUseClient/README.md

 go build -o client .
 ./client
 ```

+This is a long-running process which may be stopped by a user inputted kill
+signal.
+We recommend allow the process to run for a long enough time to complete
+its requests to the server and receive the server's responses.
+We go into detail
+on what this entails below.

 Once the REST-like client has set up and sent its request, you can verify
 by checking the server's log for this string `Request received:`